 I have a bachelor’s degree in Latin American Studies and Anthropology from the University of Chicago (1999), a master’s from the Master of Arts Program in the Social Sciences with a focus in Federal Indian Law from the University of Chicago (2003), a master’s degree in Cultural Anthropology from the University of New Mexico (2005), and a doctoral degree in Medical Anthropology (12/2013) from the University of New Mexico.
-I completed my doctoral degree under fellowship with the Andrew W. Mellon Foundation and the Robert Wood Johnson Foundation Center for Health Policy.
-In 2014 I joined the anthropology faculty at Western Washington University.
+I completed my doctoral degree under fellowship with the Andrew W. Mellon Foundation and the Robert Wood Johnson Foundation.
+In 2014, I joined the anthropology faculty at Western Washington University.

 Download my Bruna-CV.